-- 1. Male or female 18 years of age or older at the time of screening. - 2.
-A1PI genotype of PiZ/Z, PiZ/Null, PiMalton/Z, PiNull/Null. - 3.
-Endogenous circulating A1PI level of $< 8 \mu M$ (A1PI measurement may be repeated for subjects with an initial screening A1PI level of $8 \mu M$ or above that is suspected to be due to inadequate washout of prior A1PI therapy). - 4.
-Subject must have at least one of the following: clinical diagnosis of emphysema, evidence of emphysema on computerized tomography (CT) scan of the chest within 52 weeks of screening, and/or evidence of airway obstruction which is not completely reversed with bronchodilator treatment at the time of screening. - 5.
-No clinically significant abnormalities detected on a 12-lead electrocardiogram (ECG) performed at the time of screening (ECG obtained within 26 weeks prior to screening may be used, if available). - 6.
-No clinically significant abnormalities (other than emphysema and chronic bronchitis) detected on chest X-ray at the time of screening (chest X-ray or CT scan obtained within 52 weeks prior to screening may be used, if available). - 7.
-If the subject is being treated with any respiratory medications including inhaled bronchodilators, inhaled anticholinergics, inhaled corticosteroids, or low-dose systemic corticosteroids (prednisone ≤10 mg/day or its equivalent), the doses of the subject's medications have remained unchanged for at least 14 days prior to screening. - 8.
-The subject is a nonsmoker or has ceased smoking for a minimum of 13 weeks prior to screening (serum cotinine level at screening within normal range of a nonsmoker) and agrees to refrain from smoking throughout the course of the study. - 9.
-If female of childbearing potential, the subject presents with a negative pregnancy test at screening and agrees to employ adequate birth control measures for the duration of the study. - 10.
-The subject is willing and able to comply with the requirements of the protocol.
+- 3. Screening levels of endogenous plasma (antigenic) A1PI of $\leq 8 \mu M$ may be collected at any time during the Screening period for treatment-naïve subjects, or following a 4 weeks minimum wash-out from previous augmentation therapy in treatmentexperienced subjects - 4.
+Subject must have at least one of the following: clinical diagnosis of emphysema, evidence of emphysema on computerized tomography (CT) scan of the chest, and/or evidence of airway obstruction which is not completely reversed with bronchodilator treatment at the time of screening. - If the subject is being treated with any respiratory medications including inhaled bronchodilators, inhaled anticholinergics, inhaled corticosteroids, or low-dose systemic corticosteroids (prednisone ≤10 mg/day or its equivalent), the doses of the subject's medications have remained unchanged for at least 14 days prior to screening. - 6.
+The subject is a nonsmoker or has ceased smoking for a minimum of 13 weeks prior to screening (serum cotinine level at screening within normal range of a nonsmoker) and agrees to refrain from smoking throughout the course of the study. - 7.
+If female of childbearing potential, the subject presents with a negative pregnancy test at screening and agrees to employ adequate birth control measures for the duration of the study. - 8.
+The subject is willing and able to comply with the requirements of the protocol. - 9.
+The subject must have pulmonary function at the time of screening meeting both of the following: